Poiw/Real-time-3D-Reconstruction-Anywhere-and-Anytime/README.md

 ### Configure the system

-You need to configure the parameters in `client/7scenes_main.cpp` to fit your environment.
+You need to configure the parameters in `client/7scenes_main.cpp` to fit your environment:

 `data_path`: the data sequence you want to test. e.g. `<7-scenes-rootdir>/chess/seq-01`